rafaello7/RubiksCubeSolver/README.md

 for http requests on port 8080.
 So, after starting it, open [http://localhost:8080/](http://localhost:8080/) in a browser.

-The page can operate the cube in two modes: _Manipulate_ and _Edit_.
+The cube can be modified in two ways.
+The first way is to rotate walls using buttons in the _Rotate Wall_ section.
+The second way is to set/adjust colors of particular squares.

-Initially the _Manipulate_ mode is active, which allows to rotate walls.
+If you want to solve a physical cube, click the _New_ button.
+Each square will show 6 colors to choose from.
+Clicking on a color on the square selects the color for square.
+Clicking on an already selected color deselects that color as selected and returns to the list of colors to choose from.
-In _Edit_ mode, it is possible to select colors of squares.
+Clicking with Ctrl key deselects colors on whole clicked edge or corner.

-If you want to solve a physical cube, start _Edit_ mode (select the `Edit` radio button).
-Each square shows 6 colors to choose from.
+Until the colors on all faces are selected, the `Solve` button will remain greyed out.

-Click the appropriate colors on all walls and then click the `Apply` button.
+This method works also when the _New_ button is nbt pressed.
+Initially the colors on all squares are selected.
+To change the colors, first deselect the colors on at least two edges or two corners.

-Clicking on an already selected color deselects that color as selected and returns to the list of colors in that square to choose from.
-Clicking with Ctrl key pressed deselects colors on whole clicked edge or corner.
+Clicking the _New_ button twice resets the cube to solved state.

-Until the colors on all faces are selected, the `Apply` button remains greyed out.
-Clicking `Apply` confirms the appearance of the cube and returns to `Manipulate` mode.
+Clicking the `Solve` button starts searching for moves to solve the cube.

-In `Manipulate` mode, clicking the `Solve` button starts searching for moves to solve the cube.
 Depending on the layout of the cube and the power of the computer, searching for a solution may take from a few seconds to hours.
 The list of moves to solve the cube appears on the right side of the cube.
 Clicking on an item on the list moves the cube to an intermediate state, the one after the selected (clicked) move.

 On a modern PC (PassMark ~4000) the solution search of a randomly mixed cube (typically requiring 17-18 moves) takes about 1-2 minutes.
 Solving the first